|

 now?" running through the assembly's mind.
 Kor was standing

-behind the lowered alter, in front of the High
+behind the lowered altar, in front of the High

 chair.